joaosvictor/cp/README.md

-This repositories is focused in CP(competitive programming)
+This repositories is focused in CP(competitive programming) and Sort Algorithms like: Bubble sort, quicksort, mergesort and selection sort

-I throw here a bunch of solutions of some Contests(CodeForces,CodeChef,Atcoder,Google's coding Competitions & more ) and Olympiads(USACO,IOI & OBI)
+I throw here a bunch of solutions of some contests like CodeChef and AtCoder and the algorithms